TRX for ACL Tear

 The goal of rehabilitation after an ACL repair is to try to maintain range-of-motion early after the surgery.
 Advancement of exercises can depend upon the nature and invasiveness of the surgery, degree of injury and other medical factors, usually under the guidance of a physician and physical therapist.
 After an appropriate period of time, more advanced strength, flexibility, proprioceptive and agility training can be undertaken.
 To reduce the risk of future injuries and improve performance, this usually includes some core strengthening exercises as well.

-Exercises that can be useful for rehabilitation after an ACL repair using the TRX include (with progressions):
+Exercises that can be useful for rehabilitation after an ACL repair using the TRX include (with progressions).
+Want to find safe, effective exercises for your ACL recovery?
+Take our quick assessment quiz to get a personalized plan designed around your rehabilitation stage:

 • TRX Half Kneeling Hip Flexor Stretch